Danny-NG-9999/Portfolio/README.md

 ## Background

-Despite a love of math and coding from a young age, I originally studied Communication
+Despite a love of economic and coding from a young age, I originally studied Accounting and Finance
-and worked in marketing before shifting into analytics.
-In 2016, I transitioned into
-a **marketing analytics role** — and I’ve loved it ever since.
+and worked in Finance before deciding to transition into Analytical and Economic field that's why i decided to pursue MSc Financial Economics in University of Exeter

 I later enrolled in a graduate **data science program** while working full-time
 to sharpen my skills and fill knowledge gaps.